-Note: The Libero project included with the Release 1.11.0 is developed using Libero v11.1.
-Select M2S050T as the SmartFusion2 device when using that Libero version.
+Note: The Libero project included with the Release 1.12.0 is developed using Libero v11.1.
+For the M2S050-FG484 device, select M2S050T as the SmartFusion2 device when using that Libero version.

 Note: Refer to the Microsemi web site for the Libero v11.1 minimum system requirements.
 To increase the virtual address space that is available to the applications on Windows 32-bit OS refer to Known Issue SL5583.